xmrminer01102018/VegaToolsNConfigs/README.md

 The limitations have been upgraded to 6 GPUs with risers.

-The limitations have been upgraded to 8 GPUs with Colorful's motherboard without risers.
+The limitations have been upgraded to 8 GPUs with Colorful's and Biostar TB250-BTC D+ motherboards without risers.

 # Hash rates and power usage from lm-sensors(Not from wall)